volterraedge/terraform-provider-volterra/docs/resources/volterra_azure_vnet_site.md

 `network_policies` - (Required) Ordered List of Firewall Policies active for this network firewall.
 See [ref](#ref) below for details.

+### Auto

+setup routing for all existing subnets on spoke vnet.

 ### Autogenerate

 Autogenerate the Vnet Name.